•

 The purpose of the Australian Journal of Teacher Education is to enhance the quality of teacher education through the publication of research reports, learned points of view and commentaries.
 Contributions may address proposals for, or descriptions of, development in the purpose, structure and methodology of teacher education; curriculum issues; changes in schools; or general social, ideological or political issues relating to teacher education.
 Papers must make an explicit connection with teacher education.

-The Journal is committed to offering an efficient publication service.
-We aim to review newly submitted papers within six months.
-Manuscripts that are accepted for publication will typically be published within two months, after completion of the review and revision process.
-These timeframes may vary in response to the volume of papers received at particular times.
+Our goal is to review newly submitted papers within six months.
+Manuscripts accepted for publication are typically included in the next issue of the Journal, following the completion of the review and revision process.
+However, these timeframes may vary depending on the volume of submissions and the availability of appropriate reviewers.

 The Journal does not charge any submission fees or article processing charges.